Borda/pyDeprecate/README.md

  and also for some time you want to warn users that functionality they have been using is moved and not it in deprecated in favour of another function (which shall be used instead) and soon it will be removed completely.

-Another good aspect is to do not overwhelm user with to many warning, so per function/class this warning is raised only once.
+Another good aspect is to do not overwhelm user with to many warning, so per function/class this warning is raised only N times in the preferable stream.

 ## Installation